ahlashkari/SCsVulLyzer/SCsVulLyzer-V2.0/README.md

 H(\mathbf{d}) = -\sum_{x \in \mathbf{d}} \left( \frac{\text{count}(x)}{N} \right) \log_2 \left( \frac{\text{count}(x)}{N} \right)
 $$

 Features are further categorized based on their evaluation timing—pre or post-compilation.
 Compiler-based features include those processed post-compilation, like ABI and AST, whereas non-compiler-based features derive from existing NLP methodologies adapted to smart contracts, focusing on critical keywords.
 This version also introduces three innovative feature categories: Contract Information, Source Code Information, and Solidity Information.
 These categories are designed to quantify various elements of the code, such as function counts, statements, loops, and lines, enhancing the granularity of our analysis.

-The integration of both compiler-based and non-compiler-based features in BCCC-SCsVulLyzer marks a significant step forward in the methodology of SC vulnerability detection, positioning the analyzer as a pivotal tool in the field.

 # Copyright (c) 2024